PolyhedraZK/nbnet/src/ddev/README.md

 - `--host-exec`, execute commands on all remote hosts
 - `--get-logs`, collect all node logs from remote hosts to local host

-A json file path can also be passed to the `--hosts` option or as the value of `$NB_DDEV_HOSTS_JSON`, the json contents should be like:
+A json file path can also be passed to the `--hosts` option or as the value of `$EXP_DDEV_HOSTS_JSON`, the json contents should be like:
 ```json
 {
   "fallback_ssh_port": 22,